 New Head Coach

 The big question surrounding this hire was who Saleh will bring in to be the offensive coordinator.
 After the Bills announced that they are promoting Joe Brady to head coach, Adam Schefter reported that Brian Daboll is expected to become the Titans’ offensive coordinator.
 Landing Daboll is a big success for the Titans as he played a big part in Josh Allen’s development, and could ultimately do the same for Cam Ward.
 Daboll has a lot of really great experience starting as an offensive assistant under Bill Belichek during their dynasty.
 Daboll then spent a year as the offensive coordinator at Alabama, winning a national championship in 2017.
 From 2018 to 2021, Daboll was the offensive coordinator of the Buffalo Bills, which is where he developed a young Josh Allen.
 In 2022, Daboll took over as the head coach of the New York Giants.
 In his first season, he won coach of the year and led the Giants to the divisional round of the playoffs.
-Hopefully, Daboll’s experience as an offensive coach can help Cam Ward and the rest of this young Titans offense.
+Hopefully, Daboll’s experience as an offensive coach can help Ward and the rest of this young Titans offense.

 The Titans announced that they will not be bringing back defensive coordinator Dennard Wilson.
 Taking Wilson’s place will be Gus Bradley.
 Bradley and Saleh have worked together on several different teams, including the Jaguars, Seahawks, and last year on the 49ers.
 Bringing in a coach with over ten years of experience as a defensive coordinator will help the Titans’ young defense.
 The Titans also announced that they will retain special teams coordinator John Fassel.
 The Titans will also retain tight ends coach Luke Stocker and running backs coach Randy Jordan.
-Saleh has also added Greg Lewis as a wide receivers coach, Shea Tierney as a quarterbacks coach, Aaron Whitecotton as a defensive line coach, and Carmen Bricillo as an offensive line coach.
+Saleh has added Greg Lewis as a wide receivers coach, Shea Tierney as a quarterbacks coach, Aaron Whitecotton as a defensive line coach, and Carmen Bricillo as an offensive line coach.

 As we get more information on this story, we will update this article.
 Titans fans should be happy with this hire.
 Saleh will come in and set a winning culture that this team needs.
 Saleh can establish toughness and physicality in this Titans team.
 That kind of mentality was missing during the Brian Callahan era.
-Now that the Titans have their head coach figured out, they can start focusing on the rest of the coaching staff and free agency.

 Find out even more about the Titans’ new head coach, Robert Saleh, by listening to his exclusive interview with 3HL.
 Click here to listen to the interview.